HewlettPackard/iLOAmpPack-Redfish-API-Docs/source/includes/_iloamp_msgregs.md

 |:---|:---|
 |Message Format|"The action %1 is not supported by the resource."
 |Severity|Critical
 |Resolution|The action supplied cannot be resubmitted to the implementation.
-Perhaps the action was invalid, the wrong resource was the target, or the implementation documentation may be of assistance.
+Perhaps the action was invalid, the wrong resource was the target or the implementation documentation may be of assistance.

 ### Base.1.1.ActionParameterDuplicate
 Indicates that the action was supplied with a duplicated parameter in the request body.